-New Style JSA claimants are required to be available for work and work search for up to 35 hours a week.
-However, if the claimant has caring responsibilities or has a physical or mental impairment, the number of hours which they are required to be available can be reduced to a reasonable number for their particular circumstances.
-For example, if the claimant is the responsible carer for a child under the age of 13, they would be expected to be available for the hours that the child attends school less the time it takes to travel from the school to the place of work.
+If the claimant is the responsible carer for a child under the age of 13, they would be expected to be available for the hours that the child attends school less the time it takes to travel from the school to the place of work.
 See Claimant Commitment hub for other switching-off requirements (easements) that may apply.

-New Style Jobseeker's Allowance - effect on waiting days
+Effect of New Style Jobseeker's Allowance on waiting days

-Seven waiting days will be applied at the start of an award of New Style Jobseeker's Allowance (JSA) unless the claim is made within 12 weeks of the termination of a prescribed working-age benefit, a period of jury service or if no other exceptions apply.
+Seven waiting days will be applied at the start of an award of New Style Jobseeker's Allowance (JSA) unless the claim is made within 12 weeks of:

+- the termination of a prescribed working-age benefit

+- a period of Jury Service, or

+- if no other exceptions apply

 Any past or current entitlement to Universal Credit has no effect on the application of waiting days in New Style JSA.